Westley-Winks/tactile-paving-detector/README.md

 # Tactile Paving Mapper: Project Overview
 ---
 - Scraped over 12,000 images and iterated through several CNN architectures to classify whether or not an image contained tactile paving
 - Due to messy crowd-sourced data, models did no better than guessing.
-Future work is to manually label and localize tactile paving in images to create a tool to map accessibility resources in cities
+- I messaged the authors of [this](https://doras.dcu.ie/26261/) paper and they were kind enough to send me 2,119 annotated images.
+Huge shout out to them!

 ## Problem
 ---